snydernb1/plantsy/wiki-docs/features.md

 ### 2. Listings

 * Everyone can view all listings.
-* Eveyone can view listing details.
+* Everyone can view listing details.
 * Shop owner can create a listing.
 * Shop owner can edit or delete listing.